Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/30-create-new-patient-app/20-upload-doc.md

 You can print the document and then fill it out by hand, or you can open the document in a PDF reader and edit the document.

-Use the `contoso_new_patient_assets/forms/new_patient_information_<language>.pdf` document that matches the language you used to label and train the model in Form Recognizer Studio.
+Use the `contoso_new_patient_assets/forms/new_patient_information_<language>.pdf` document that matches the language you used to label and train the model in Document Intelligence Studio.

 ### Fill out the form by hand